trivago/gollum/docs/src/gen/consumer/kafka.rst

 **DefaultOffset**

-  Defines the inital offest when starting to read the topic.
+  Defines the initial offest when starting to read the topic.
   Valid values are "oldest" and "newest".
 If OffsetFile is defined and the file exists, the DefaultOffset parameter is ignored.
   If GroupId is defined, this setting will only be used for the first request.